BriggsDC/BriggsDC/README.md

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-I am an Air Force veteran with a background in Information Security,and I have started my journey in cloud computing, design and research.
+I am an Air Force veteran with a background in Information Security, and I have started my journey in cloud computing, design and research.

 Join me as I explore the intersection of security and the cloud.